openvinotoolkit/openvino/ngraph/python/BUILDING.md

 Once Python is installed, you also need to install Cython using `pip install cython`.

-### Configure and Build as a Part of OpenVINO™ Toolkit
+### Configure and Build as a Part of OpenVINO™ Toolkit on Windows

 The following section illustrates how to build and install OpenVINO™ in a workspace directory specified by the `OPENVINO_BASEDIR` variable.
 Set this variable to a directory of your choice: